kilbyjmichael/spotify-db-to-playlist/stats.md

 When providing the full account data Spotify includes _all_ instances of a track play (they sent me `56,416` records, thanks Spotify!).
 Therefore the Plays table includes many instances of tracks played for less than 1s due to skips or other reasons.
 I have chosen to filter out anything played less than 20 seconds to give a more acurate representation of actual listen counts.

+If you see anything that doesn't add up please let me know.

 ------

 ### Big Numbers